shivam7898/PYxR/docs/p01-Introduction.md

 - Printing is largely handled by `print()` in both R and Python
   - Explicit and Implicit both types of printing is available

-## Braces & Indentation

-- R uses braces `{}` to group expressions in code blocks and ignores indentation
-- Indentation and white spaces are extremely significant in Python (unlike R)
-  - 4 Spaces (not Tab) are being used, in this book, for Python chunks
-  - A backslash `\` allows you to break up one long piece of code into several parts
-  - Any character (including whitespace) after the backslash will cause an error
-  - Parentheses `()` can be used to enclose all of the code.
-Parentheses work like the backslash, but allow extra characters at the end
-  - An extra newline is being added in Python chunks, in this book, to indicate that the command /block has been completed

 ## NA NaN 0/0 - nan